shirish93/shirish93.github.io/_aboutme/socials.md

 permalink: /socials
 ---

-In this page explain how I'm not on any social media, why, and how this website is my social media.
-I will write more about my theory of social media, and the direction it should take.
-I'll also share my experience with the dopamine rush of social validation when I WAS on social media (2009-2012!) and the implications.
+I am currently writing an essay explaining why I'm not on social media, and how this website is my social media.
+There I discuss my understanding of social media and connectivity, and the direction it should take.
+I also share my experience with social media and the dopamine rush with social validation when I used Facebook (2009-2012!) and the implications of that.
+Until then, there's' this.

 To keep updated on my social media posts, go [here]({{ site.baseurl }}{% link _aboutme/now.md %}).

-This bit is from the old website, I'll be putting in new content here soon, this will be my well-updated social media page.
-Until then, here's the chaff for the algorithm gods.

 <h4>Twitter</h4> Surprising as it may sound, I do not have a twitter account.
 I do check some people's twitter accounts once in a while, but it's not for me.